The Burrow: Deaf Education in the Potterverse

 I also get the feeling that regrowing something inside your ear would have to be even worse, if the pains in my ear I get from mountain driving are any indication.

-Beyond the physical difficulties are cultural difficulties the deaf do not see themselves as disabled, thus they do not need or want to be fixed.
+Beyond the physical difficulties are cultural difficulties – the deaf do not see themselves as “disabled,” thus they do not need or want to be “fixed.”
 This is reinforced by Deaf Culture (yes, such a thing exists).
-I get the feeling that, as most Muggles who grow up in Deaf Culture reject the idea of cochlear implants, most wizards wouldnt want to be fixed by magic.
-[There is more cochlear implant information at http://www.deaflinx.com/cochlear.html if you dont know much about them cochlear implantation is basically a surgery that lets deaf people hear, although not in the way that hearing people hear.]
+I get the feeling that, as most Muggles who grow up in Deaf Culture reject the idea of cochlear implants, most wizards wouldn’t want to be “fixed” by magic.
+[There is more cochlear implant information at Deaflinx if you don’t know much about them – cochlear implantation is basically a surgery that lets deaf people hear, although not in the way that hearing people hear.]

-Besides, if there arent any deaf wizards, then theres no point to me writing this treatise.
+Besides, if there aren’t any deaf wizards, then there’s no point in me writing this treatise.